The Spirit of Medieval Philosophy

 since all classification assumes it.
 Analogy, whether or not we regard it as

-paintings bears his stamp, regardless of its subject: it is this sort of
+his stamp, regardless of its subject: it is this sort of recognition of the

-work on different lines from the older analogical thinking, without intentions
+different lines from the older analogical thinking, without intentions of

 than symbols, it sought to express the world’s analogy to God “in precise laws